medic/rdt-capture/readme_assets/rdt_configuration.md

 Once you have the template image, add it to the following folder in your Android code: `app/src/main/res/drawable/nodpi/`.

 ### 2. Identifying regions of interest
+When trained clinicians look at an RDT design, they can usually quickly infer where test results should appear on the RDT and what they should mean.
+Currently, RDTScan needs developers to provide that information to bootstrap the algorithm.
+This information includes:

+* TODO
 *TODO: open in image editor*
 *TODO: image showing different regions of interest* *TODO: image showing how to find pixel locations for one of those regions of interest*